open-telemetry/opamp-spec/specification.md

     ReportsHealth                  = 0x00000800;
     // The Agent will report RemoteConfig status via AgentToServer.remote_config_status field.
     ReportsRemoteConfig            = 0x00001000;
+    // The Agent can report heartbeats.
+    // This is specified by the ServerToAgent.OpAMPConnectionSettings.heartbeat_interval_seconds field.
+    // If this capability is true, but the Server does not set a heartbeat_interval_seconds field, the
+    // Agent should use its own configured interval, which by default will be 30s.
+The Server may not
+    // know the configured interval and should not make assumptions about it.
+    // Status: [Development]
+    ReportsHeartbeat               = 0x00002000;
     // Add new capabilities here, continuing with the least significant unused bit.
 }
 ```